Kevin Summers: Theatre

 Summers' theatre work includes the role of Lionel Murphy in Conspiracy, a return season of Ron Blair's one man piece The Christian Brothers, and St Thomas in The Trial of Judas Iscariot.
 He performed Neil LaBute's solo work, "Wrecks" in 2014.
+Recently at 45 Downstairs, Melbourne, as Uncle Ben in Death of a Salesman and as Saul in True West.